CaptainKokomo/Codex-dropbox/README.md

 - Downloads a portable Node.js runtime into `tools/` if it is not already present.
 - Installs the exact dependencies declared in `package.json` with zero prompts.
 - Runs `electron-builder` to emit `NodeLab-Setup.exe` and `NodeLab.exe` into the `dist/` folder.
+- Saves a detailed transcript at `logs/BuildNodeLabInstaller.log` and keeps the window open so you can review the status.

 No terminals, `npm install` commands, or prior Node.js installation are required.